Antigua Diving: Not the Best - But, Hey, You're Underwater Anyway

 Antigua was where my boyfriend (now husband) and I got our scuba diving certification.
 And a few years later, it was where we got married.

 So I have very good memories of Antigua.
-However, I do not have very good memories of Antigua scuba diving.
+But I don't have great memories of Antigua scuba diving during our first two trips here.

-On a positive note though, you are underwater.
-And that is always a good thing.
-If I were going back to Antigua, I would still go scuba diving.
-However, I would just enjoy being underwater and not go with high expectations.
+Looking on the bright side though, no matter where you dive we can just enjoy being underwater and not go with very high expectations.
 After all, you are scuba diving, so how bad can it be?

 Besides the diving, Antigua itself is worth a visit IMHO.
 It lays claim to 365 beaches so if you are a beach lover, this might be the Caribbean island for you.
 Enjoy the island, its' history and its' beaches and do a dive or two to get back underwater.